Bugatti Automobiles

-Bugatti Automobiles S.A.S. ([bygati]) is a French luxury hyper-sports car manufacturer.
+Bugatti Automobiles S.A.S. ([bygati]) is a French luxury sports car manufacturer.
 The company was founded in 1998 as a subsidiary of the Volkswagen Group and is based in Molsheim, Alsace, France.
+The company makes a variety of two-seater and track-only cars.

-The Bugatti name was first made famous by Ettore Bugatti (1881–1947), who established the original Bugatti automobile brand in 1909 at Molsheim and built sports, racing and luxury cars.
+The original Bugatti automobile brand was established by Ettore Bugatti (1881–1947) in 1909 at Molsheim and built sports, racing and luxury cars.

 In November 2021, the company became part of Bugatti Rimac, a joint venture between Rimac Group and Porsche AG.
-Since November 1, 2021, the company has been led by Mate Rimac as chief executive officer of Bugatti Rimac.
+Since 1 November 2021, the company has been led by Mate Rimac as chief executive officer of Bugatti Rimac.